peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 If the satellite approves, the identity is returned as the ephemeral access key, serialized and passed back to the CLI as `JUNO_TOKEN`.

-Later on, a cleanup step, registered as a trap on exit of the entry script, takes care of removing the access key from the satellite once the workflow is done.
+Later on, a cleanup step, registered as a trap on exit of the entry script, takes care of removing the access key from the satellite once the workflow is done (regardless of whether it succeeded or failed).

 ---

 ## The Satellite

-On the Rust side, the entry point is `openid_prepare_automation`.
+On the Rust side, the entry point is `openid_prepare_automation` ([source](https://github.com/junobuild/juno/blob/main/src/libs/satellite/src/automation/prepare.rs)).
 It receives the JWT and the salt sent by the action, and kicks off the verification chain.

 ```rust
 pub async fn openid_prepare_automation(